 7.2 Video considerations

 The selection of source video is an important issue.
 Both monoscopic and stereoscopic contents should be allowed.
 The set of test scenes should span the full range of spatial and temporal information of interest to users of the devices under test.
-It is suggested to use 4K or higher resolution video sequence to avoid the situation that bad quality caused the absence of the presence experience.
+The quality of the SRCs should also be as equal as possible.
+It is suggested to use 4K or higher resolution video sequence to avoid the situation that low resolution of the original VR content enlarged on VR near-eye display causes the absence of the presence experience.

 7.3 Audio considerations

+[Editor’s note]: This section needs more investigation.

 When testing the quality and fidelity of audio in 360 degree VR sequence, the speech need not be in a language understood by all subjects.
 Both stereo and spatial audio can be used.